top of page

 • Consider each item you want to fly-in.
 Do you really need it?

-• Close all zippers on your backpacks, duffle bags and jackets.
+• Zip up all compartments on your backpacks, duffle bags, and jackets securely.

 • Liard Air has the authority to carry a variety of dangerous goods.
 However, we need your cooperation to do so.